ibm-cloud-docs/speech-to-text/basic-response.md

 The `final` field indicates whether the transcript shows final transcription results:

 -   The field is `true` for final results, which are guaranteed not to change.
 The service sends no further updates for transcripts that it returns as final results.
 -   The field is `false` for interim results, which are subject to change.
 If you use the `interim_results` parameter with the WebSocket interface, the service returns evolving interim hypotheses in the form of multiple `results` fields as it transcribes the audio.
 The `final` field is always `false` for interim results.
 The service sets the field to `true` for the final results for the audio.
 The service sends no further updates for the transcription of that audio.
+The `confidence` field is always omitted from interim results.

 To obtain interim results, use the WebSocket interface and set the `interim_results` parameter to `true`.
 For more information, see [Interim results](/docs/speech-to-text?topic=speech-to-text-interim#interim-results).